keploy/community-blog/cm0otroau000209l3a8ox1q49.md

     * The expanded test coverage helps in detecting defects earlier in the development process, leading to improved software quality overall.

     * Automated tests can be reused across different projects and versions of software, reducing the cost per test over time.
-This is especially beneficia
+This is especially beneficial

 5. **Better Resource Utilization**: